-We’ve been camping and offroading in Ocotillo Wells for the past five years, and we love it so much that we normally make the trek at least 2-3 times each season.
+I’ve been camping and off-roading in Ocotillo Wells for the past seven years, and I love it so much that I normally make the trek multiple times each season.
 Camping is FREE and entrance to the state park is FREE!
-And there are even educational opportunities within the park; learn about the active Gas Domes, visit the geological formations in the Pumpkin Patch, and ponder the oyster shells at Shell Reef while trying to imagine what this desert landscape looked like 4 million years ago.
-And for my fellow Jeep enthusiasts, the scenic Tierra Del Sol trail is a must-do!
+The off-road trails are diverse and fun to explore— there are washes to blast through, technical trails to traverse, and landscapes that make you feel like you’re walking on Mars.
+There’s a ton of geological action at work in Ocotillo Wells, such as the active Gas Domes, the odd pumpkin-shaped formations in the Pumpkin Patch, and the oyster shells at Shell Reef.
+And for the Jeep enthusiasts out there, the scenic Tierra Del Sol trail is a must-do!
 Never been to Ocotillo Wells and unsure where to camp?
 Read on for my favorite camping spots.

-Holmes Camp is located on the southern edge of Ocotillo Wells and is the only campsite with running water in the bathrooms.
-And there are even coin-op showers!
+Holmes Camp is located on the southern edge of Ocotillo Wells and is the only campground with running water in the bathrooms.
+(And there are even coin-op showers!)
 Each site has a shade cover, picnic table, fire ring and are RV friendly (but no hookups).
-The sites are situated right next to each other; if you’re looking for more privacy then Holmes Camp may not be your best bet.
+The sites are situated right next to each other; if you’re looking for more space and privacy then Holmes Camp may not be your best bet.

-Enter Ocotillo Wells near the Discovery Center and make your way to The Cove for campsites that offer more privacy.
-Each site has a shade structure, picnic table and fire ring.
-There are vault toilets; no running water available; no RV hookups.
+Enter Ocotillo Wells near the Discovery Center and make your way to The Cove for campsites that offer more space and privacy than Holmes Camp.
+Each site has a shade structure, picnic table, and fire ring.
+There are vault toilets in this area, but pack your own water.
+If you’re RV camping, be prepared to boondock.
+There’s no running water available and no RV hookups.

-We’ve also camped at Leapin’ Lizard RV Ranch which is located directly across the street from the southern edge of Ocotillo Wells.
-We definitely prefer camping within Ocotillo Wells because you can’t beat the desert views, but for campers who like to have full hookups, Leapin’ Lizard is a great spot.
-It has full hookups, bathrooms with running water and even a little dog park.
-Sites are $28 per night. (photo from Leapin’ Lizard)
+I’ve also camped at Leapin’ Lizard RV Ranch which is located directly across the street from the southern edge of Ocotillo Wells.
+I definitely prefer camping within Ocotillo Wells because you can’t beat the desert views, but for campers who like to have full hookups, Leapin’ Lizard is a great spot.
+It has full hookups, bathrooms with running water, and even a little dog park.

 Looking to steal away to Ocotillo Wells just for the day?
 Make the 4×4 Training Area on the northern edge of the park your destination.
-There are vault toilets, picnic tables and it’s the shortest drive from the 10 freeway.
-The Tierra Del Sol trail is accessible from the 4×4 Training Area, and if you’re offroading in an ATV, you can make it around Ocotillo Wells within a day.
+There are vault toilets, picnic tables, and it’s the shortest drive from the 10 freeway.
+The Tierra Del Sol trail is accessible from the 4×4 Training Area, and if you’re off-roading in a side-by-side, quad, or dirt bike, you can make it around Ocotillo Wells within a day.